Nick Harkaway: Tigerman

 Tigerman (2014) concerns a superhero origin story on an impoverished and doomed tropical island.

 Gnomon

 Gnomon (2017) deals with a state that exerts ubiquitous surveillance on its population.
 A detective investigates a murder through unconventional methods that leads to questions about her society's very nature.

 The Price You Pay (as Aidan Truhen)

 The Price You Pay (2018) concerns a drug dealer's quest for revenge on those who took out a contract on his life.

 Seven Demons (as Aidan Truhen)

 Seven Demons (2021), a sequel to The Price You Pay, is a heist thriller about an attempt to rob a high-security bank in Switzerland.

+Titanium Noir

+Titanium Noir (2023) is a futuristic crime thriller involving Titans, humans who have undergone genetic alterations which extend their lives and trigger growth such that they are many feet taller than normal human beings.